zqx1392/hello-world/README.md

-check comiket for next year
+check comiket for next year :Mitsumi(nuki) :P;P :Sis cest

 new 2 mouses, new hdd, and possibly new pc